silx-kit/silx-training/software_engineering/4_Documentation/index.rst

 Different types of documentation:

-- **Usage**: How to use the software from API to command line or GUI:
+- **Usage**: How to use the software from API, command line or GUI:

   - *Cookbooks*: how to *do* something specific,
   - *Tutorials*: how to *use* a feature step-by-step,